CheaRitheavatey/Programming-II/README.md

 - JAXP is for processing xml
 - xml parser give way to access or modfiy data: commonly use are DOM, SAX, JDOM StAX, JAXB

+- group layout: align component horizontally or verticaly, making it easier to create a visually appealing layout

+- create a group layout instance
+GroupLayout layout = new GroupLayout(getContentPane());

+.getConentPane() is a method that returns the content pane of the frame